 - how long you’ve been renting the property.

-You will receive 25% of the rent you’ve paid back if you decide to buy the property, provided that you keep to the terms of your agreement with OwnCo.
+You will receive 20% of the rent you’ve paid back if you decide to buy the property, provided that you keep to the terms of your agreement with Co-ownership.
 This money will be added to your down payment and your tenancy deposit giving you a useful lump sum that can be used to cover some of the deposit you’ll need to buy the property.

-You can rent the property for 3 years.
+You can rent the property for up to 3 years.
 If your circumstances change for the better, you may apply to buy the property at any time after the first year.
-If you rented for the whole 3 years and paid a deposit of £500 and £500 per month rent you would have a rent rebate of £6,000 to put towards your deposit at the end of the three year period (the rent rebate can be used only towards the purchase of a property; OwnCo will pay it direct to your solicitor at the time, and only for this purpose) Adding the rent rebate to your down payment of £2,500 which is refunded to you, you would have a total lump sum of £8,500.
+If you rented for the whole 3 years and paid a deposit of £500 and £500 per month rent you would have a rent rebate of £3,600 to put towards your deposit at the end of the three year period (the rent rebate can be used only towards the purchase of a property; Co-ownership will pay it directly to your solicitor at the time, and only for this purpose).
+Adding the rent rebate to your down payment of £2,500 which is refunded to you, you would have a total lump sum of £6,100.

 How to apply

-You can apply by contacting OwnCo Homes.
-There is an online enquiry form on their website at www.owncohomes.uk.
-An adviser will then contact you and go through what you need to do to make an application.
-If your application is successful you will have to pay OwnCo Homes a £2,500 down payment.
+If your application is successful you will have to pay a £2,500 down payment.
 You will also have to pay a tenancy deposit for your new home and will have to pay rent each month.

-OwnCo Homes will use market rates to set a fair rent for the property.
+Co-ownership will use market rates to set a fair rent for the property.
 This rent will not increase during your tenancy.
-OwnCo will be your landlord while you are a tenant in the property and will be responsible for paying rates, service charges and ground rent associated with the property.
+Co-ownership will be your landlord while you are a tenant in the property and will be responsible for paying rates, service charges and ground rent associated with the property.